Creston Valley Thunder

-The Creston Valley Thunder Cats are a Junior ice hockey team based in Creston, British Columbia.
-They are members of the Eddie Mountain Division of the Kootenay Conference of the Kootenay International Junior Hockey League (KIJHL).
-They play their home games at the Johnny Bucyk Arena.
+The Creston Valley Thunder are a junior ice hockey franchise and founding member of the Western International Junior Hockey League (WIJHL) based in Creston, British Columbia.
+The team plays its home games at the Johnny Bucyk Arena.

-The team played in the Rocky Mountain Junior Hockey League as the Creston Thunder from 1992–1999 before joining the KIJHL in 2000 as an expansion team.

 History

-Before the Thunder Cats, Creston also had a Junior 'B' team in the Kootenay International Junior Hockey League (KIJHL), the Creston Clippers, before folding in 1985.
+1992–1999: Creston Thunder (RMJHL)

 The Creston Thunder were founded in 1992 as a Junior 'A' team in the Rocky Mountain Junior Hockey League.
 By the 1998–99 season, the RMJHL had fallen to four teams and was playing a lot of interleague with the America West Hockey League.
 The Creston Thunder could not afford the travel and opted to leave the RMJHL, effectively forcing the league to fold, at the end of the 1999 playoffs.
 The team sat out for the 1999–2000 season to reorganize.
 Prior to the 2000–01 season, the team was renamed the Creston Valley Thunder Cats and joined the Kootenay International Junior Hockey League.